 performed pursuant to and within their authorized practice.

-(b) members to comply with the Radiation and Imaging Standard[MCPPS 2, I,v] [MCPPS 2, IV, i]
+(b) members to comply with the Radiation and Imaging Standard[MCPPS 2, I,v]

+Prescribing, storage and recording of medications; [MCPPS 2, IV, i]

-(7) [MC2, III, iv]
+(7) Appropriate use of the clinic and billing numbers.
+[MCPPS 2, III, iv]

-(8) of each (9) [M2, I, v]

-(10)[MC2, ]3 [ Part IV]
+(8) Appropriate processing of all comprehensive patient information/records including radiographs, notes and treatment plans to meet the Records Standard.
+A dentists’ patient records are the responsibility of each dentist as a trustee pursuant to HIPA Article 2(t)(xii).
+The patient information (including radiographs) must be timely available to the dentist when required

+(9) Infection Prevention and Control [MCPPS 2, I, vi]

+(10) Advertising [MCPPS 2, I, iii]

+13. Providing for the CDSS to attend and perform Quality Assurance Committee Assessments and visits pursuant to the CDSS Member’s license.
+[Bylaw Part IV]

 14. (1) Each member must govern himself or herself at all times in accordance with the parameters of his or her comprehensive authorized practice and shall at all times take reasonable measures to ensure that all dental assistants, therapists, hygienists, denturists and/or technician who are practicing while employed by or pursuant to any contract with the member, pursuant to section 25 of the Act, practice legally and within their own authorized practice.

 (2) Herein, “any contract” means: